SLR Full Form-Statutory Liquidity Ratio

 How SLR Works in Banking

-Banks Maintain Liquid Reserves: Banks must hold the prescribed portion of their NDTL in approved liquid assets.
+• Liquid Reserves: Banks hold the required portion of NDTL in approved assets.

 Impact of SLR on Banking and the Economy